ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 What's the best way to do that?
 Benchmarks!

-What's the best benchmark use?
+What's the best benchmark to use?
 Not [Terminal Bench](https://github.com/harbor-framework/terminal-bench)!

 What benchmark did I dive too deep on?
-Terminal Bench 2.1!
+[Terminal Bench 2.1](https://www.tbench.ai/leaderboard/terminal-bench/2.1)!

 ## Terminal Bench

-If you're not familiar with agentic benchmarks, Terminal Bench's name gives it away.
+If you're not familiar with agentic benchmarks, Terminal Bench's name is telling.
 It's a set of tasks that can be accomplished from the terminal, covering a range of one-off tasks from chess to DNA assembly.

 Because it's so simple, **it's probably one of the worst benchmarks to test a spec-driven development flow.**

 Due to its simple nature, however, it was easy to test against.

 I started with a few of the tasks that vanilla Codex w/GPT-5.5 failed at, such as DNA assembly/insert, video extraction/processing, ELF extraction, and protein assembly.

+It worked.

 These tasks benefited from a "design pass" before implementation, as the doc helped avoid narrowing and circular validation.